The Simon van de Passe engraving

-The names Matoaka (her real Indian name) and Rebecca (her Christian name) appear in the border.
+The names Matoaka (often said to be her real Indian name but likely a Latinization) and Rebecca (her Christian name) appear in the border.
 Husband John Rolfe's name is also mentioned (Joh.
 Rolff).
 This portrait is our source for Pocahontas's age and by calculation, her approximate birth date.

 According to Rasmussen & Tilton (1994), in Pocahontas: Her Life & Legend, artist Simon van de Passe was the son of Crispin van de Passe the elder, a portraitist to the English court..
 Simon aimed to follow in his father's footsteps (p.
 32).

 More on the Simon van de Passe Engraving